Mountain ResortsZermattSt. MoritzGrindelwaldGstaadDavosMuerrenWengenCrans Montana

 It’s difficult to overstate how stunning the Lauterbrunnen Valley is – even seasoned Alpinists shrug their shoulders and call it the most beautiful valley in Europe!
 An immense U-shaped valley (the world’s deepest) with bluffs on either side rising 1,000 meters (3,280 ft) sheer, doused by some 72 waterfalls, it is utterly spectacular.
 The Lauterbrunnen village itself lies on the valley floor, while the slopes above host two of Switzerland’s most appealing resorts: Muerren to the west is the transfer point for a dramatic ride up the longest cable railway in the Alps to the Piz Gloria on the Schilthorn peak, while Wengen to the east is a stop on the train line up to the Kleine Scheidegg and the Jungfraujoch.
 Both villages are car-free, perched on narrow shelves of pasture way above the world below, and both offer some of the best hiking and skiing to be enjoyed in the Swiss Alps.

 The western part of the Bernese Oberland includes the Frutigland with the resorts of Adelboden and Kandersteg, the Simmental and the Saanenland which is best known for the glittering resort of Gstaad.
 Gstaad is a one-street village, a rather charming, attractively located place full of restored weathered-wood chalets.
 Its high-roller status makes it a village like no other.
 If you fancy being snubbed by the world’s richest people, come here for Christmas week, scene of a heady round of sparkling soirées and lavish banquet-style dinner parties.
-Of course, Gstaad and the other resorts of the Saanenland also offer many outdoor activities during summer and winter.
+Of course, Gstaad and the other resorts of the Saanenland also offer many outdoor activities such as hiking and biking during summer or skiing and snow-shoe trekking during winter.

 Thun and the area around it enjoy a unique combination of lake and mountains.
 Blessed with a mild climate that lasts well into autumn, the region is often referred to as the "Riviera of the Bernese Oberland" and perfect for a relaxing time in a beautiful environment.
 Indeed, where else do guests have such a multitude of opportunities to travel through and explore such a well-defined region and enjoy all kinds of activities, with something to suit each and everyone?
 In and on the water, on land, along the lakeshores, in the villages and in town, on panoramic mountain tops and even in the air.
 Lake Thun offers excellent wind conditions for sailing and windsurfing.
 Divers appreciate the unique feeling that floating in crystal-clear water offers.
 And of course, there are many possibilities for mountain bikers, rock climbers, mountaineers and tennis players.
 For those who prefer a more tranquil pace, there are opportunities for swimming, golf, horseback riding and strolling or hiking along the lakeshore and in the nearby hills.